rkillickdev/the-coffee-run/README.md

         difference = current - past
 ```

-Once fixed, you can see from the screen shot below that pickup times are now calcualted correctly.
+Once fixed, you can see from the screen shot below that pickup times are now calculated correctly.
 Order 191 is placed first with no other drinks placed in the past 15 minutes, so 5 drinks is estimated to take 10 minutes to prepare.
 Order 192 takes into account these other 5 drinks, adding 10 minutes of additional prep time so the total prep time for this 4 drink order is 18 minutes.
-Order 193 is for 1 drink but there are 9 other drinks placed in the past 15 minutes so prep time is calculated at 11 minutes.
+Order 193 is for 1 drink but there are 9 other drinks placed in the past 15 minutes so prep time is calculated at 12 minutes.
 And finally order 194 is only for 1 drink, but because there are 10 other drinks ordered in the past 15 minutes, an additional 15 minutes is added to the prep time which gives a total of 17 minutes.

 ![Pickup Time Bug Fix](docs/bugs/incorrect-prep-time-bug.png)